 Overview of Practice

-Prior to starting pupillage at Foundry, James worked as a criminal defence paralegal at leading firm Hickman and Rose.
-He assisted partners and associates in a range of cases involving allegations of violence, dishonesty, harassment, perverting the course of justice and sexual offending (both current and historical).
-James gained invaluable experience and knowledge at all stages of criminal process from early stages of investigation through to appeal and other post-conviction/acquittal matters.
+Prior to joining Foundry, James worked as a criminal defence paralegal at leading firm Hickman and Rose.
+He assisted partners and associates in a range of cases particularly focussing on allegations of sexual offending (both current and historical) and financial malpractice.
+James gained invaluable experience and knowledge of the whole criminal justice process from police investigation through to appeal and other post-conviction/acquittal matters.